dawnbik/Rubin-NEO-Detection/README.md

 This is a project for the ASTR 302: Python for Astronomy course at the University of Washington.
 Group AA for life!

+-- Forked branch.
+Stopped updating as of March 2, 2024.
+Check the original repository for the most recent versions.